shuoliu0518/getingandcleandataweek4peer/README.md

 run_analysis.R that does the following.

+First to download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Step1.Merges the training and the test sets to create one data set.
+Step1.Merges the training and the test sets to create one data set

 Step2.Extracts only the measurements on the mean and standard deviation for each measurement.